asantaga/wiserHomeAssistantPlatform/docs/services.md

 - State must render to On or Off
 - Level must render to an integer number

+**NOTE**: If you are usinf On or Off and times in the template, encase then in quotes or the template engine converts them to a funny value and the call will fail.

 ```yaml
 service: wiser.set_schedule_from_string
 data: